-Understanding how the brain develops during childhood enables educators to support pupils more effectively as they grow.
+Understanding how the brain develops during childhood and adolescence enables educators to support pupils more effectively as they grow.

 The course is structured into two virtual training sessions, each three hours long:

 Lots of things may be happening in a child or teenagers brain when they act out.
 In this session you will learn how to decode their actions and identify underlying causes, putting you back in the driving seat and ready to respond effectively.
 Uncover the neuroscience behind pupil behaviour and strengthen your ability to consciously create relationships of trust, dignity and support with your pupils.

 In this session we draw together the latest neuroscience and evidence of what works in behaviour management to give you a straight forward roadmap for success in the classroom.
 Discover practical ways to implement the best practice principles set out by Behaviour Hubs, the Education Endowment Foundation's '6 recommendations for improving behaviour in schools' and the Children and Young People's Mental Health Coalition's 'Behaviour and Mental Health in Schools' report in practice.

 By the end of the course, you will be equipped with new tips, tools and techniques to address changing behaviour patterns in the classroom using a shame-sensitive, non-judgemental approach.